mdf53/startup/README.md

 Added the Simon-Service to https://simon.dailydevotional.click

 ## Startup Service:
+1: Setup web service with express and made sure the Express server runs and I can access the necessary files.
+2:

 ## Startup JavaScript
 Added the login button taking you to the devotional page